manekinekko/angular-search-experience/README.md

 ## Installing the dependencies

-You will need `yarn` to install this project's dependencies.
-If you don't have `yarn` installed, here is [the official documentation](https://yarnpkg.com/lang/en/docs/install/#mac-stable).
+You will need `npm install` to install this project's dependencies.
 Next, Using your terminal, you will need to change directory to the folder where you previously cloned this project; by default (if you copied the commad line from above) this would be `angular-search-experience`:

 ```
 > cd angular-search-experience
-> yarn
+> npm install
 ```

 ## Developement server